opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Database-Layout.md

 ### EscalationSequence

-The primary table EscalationSequence is a relationship table that links [escalation]{.GeneralEscalatedNotification} rules for notifications with [escalation]{.GeneralEscalatedNotification} groups.
-It also further describes the rule further in terms of levels of [escalation]{.GeneralEscalatedNotification}, [escalation]{.GeneralEscalatedNotification} intervals, and other categories.
+The primary table EscalationSequence is a relationship table that links escalation rules for notifications with escalation groups.
+It also further describes the rule further in terms of levels of escalation, escalation intervals, and other categories.

   Column Name            Explanation                                                                                                                                                                                                                  Data Type        Additional Information
   ---------------------- ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- ---------------- -------------------------------------------------------------------------
-  EscalationSequenceId   This column contains [escalation]{.GeneralEscalatedNotification} sequence IDs that identify sequences associated with notification [escalation]{.GeneralEscalatedNotification} level rules and groups.                       int (4)          None   EscalationRuleId       This column contains [escalation]{.GeneralEscalatedNotification} rule IDs that identify [escalation]{.GeneralEscalatedNotification} rules associated with notification [escalations]{.GeneralEscalatedNotificationPlural}.   int (4)          The EscalationRule table is referenced from this table via this field.
+  EscalationSequenceId   This column contains escalation sequence IDs that identify sequences associated with notification escalation level rules and groups.                       int (4)          None   EscalationRuleId       This column contains escalation rule IDs that identify escalation rules associated with notification escalations.   int (4)          The EscalationRule table is referenced from this table via this field.
-  EscalationGroupId      This column contains [escalation]{.GeneralEscalatedNotification} group IDs that identify groups associated with notification [escalations]{.GeneralEscalatedNotificationPlural}.                                             int (4)          The EscalationGroup table is referenced from this table via this field.
-Sequence               This column contains sequence numbers associated with [escalation]{.GeneralEscalatedNotification} rule and group pairs.                                                                                                      smallint (2)     None
+  EscalationGroupId      This column contains escalation group IDs that identify groups associated with notification escalations.                                             int (4)          The EscalationGroup table is referenced from this table via this field.
+Sequence               This column contains sequence numbers associated with escalation rule and group pairs.                                                                                                      smallint (2)     None
-  AttemptLimit           This column contains the maximum number of times that an [escalation]{.GeneralEscalatedNotification} message will be sent before escalating to the next level.                                                               smallint (2)     None   AttemptInterval        This column contains the interval in minutes between attempts to send an [escalation]{.GeneralEscalatedNotification} message.                                                                                                smallint (2)     None
+  AttemptLimit           This column contains the maximum number of times that an escalation message will be sent before escalating to the next level.                                                               smallint (2)     None   AttemptInterval        This column contains the interval in minutes between attempts to send an escalation message.                                                                                                smallint (2)     None
-  Name                   This column contains names for the [escalation]{.GeneralEscalatedNotification} levels.                                                                                                                                       nvarchar (128)   None
+  Name                   This column contains names for the escalation levels.                                                                                                                                       nvarchar (128)   None
   : EscalationSequence Column Descriptions

   Index Code              Columns